Omotola-Olasope/Omotola-Olasope/README.md

-### Hi there 👋
+### Hello there 👋
-## Welcome to Omotola's GitHub Profile
+## Welcome to my GitHub Profile

-I'm Omotola, a passionate Data Engineer driven by innovation and a desire to make an impact.
+I am Omotola, a passionate Data Engineer driven by innovation and a desire to make an impact.
 I enjoy translating complex data into actionable insights that empower better decision-making and fuel business growth.

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://omotola-olasope.github.io/assets/img/IMG_9985.jpeg">